-- Check with the LEA Representatives at each of their assigned schools to ensure they have all the students on their caseload assigned to them in SEDS. - Add students to their caseload using their EasyIEP access. - If the OT or PT provider has difficulty engaging their LEA Representatives in this process, they should contact the OSSE SEDS (EasyIEP) Call Center (202-719-6500 Monday Friday, 7:30am 6:00pm) for assistance in appropriately assigning students to their caseload and immediately notify their program manager via email. - Notify your program manager immediately to ensure they are aware of the capacity issue at that school. - By the second Friday of the school year- Complete and submit a typed copy of the intervention schedule via email to: - Their LEA Representatives and Principal(s), and Program Manager - Note: - All submitted schedules must contain the complete name of the student and the length of the session - When changes are made to the schedule, an updated schedule must be submitted to the appropriate school administrator and DSI Supervisor immediately
+- Check with the LEA Representatives at each of their assigned schools to ensure they have all the students on their caseload assigned to them in POWER SCHOOLS SPECIAL PROGRAMS. - Add students to their caseload using their EasyIEP access. - If the OT or PT provider has difficulty engaging their LEA Representatives in this process, they should immediately notify their program manager via email. - Notify your program manager immediately to ensure they are aware of the capacity issue at that school. - By the second Friday of the school year- Complete and submit a typed copy of the intervention schedule via email to: - Their LEA Representatives and Principal(s), and Program Manager - Live schedules should also be placed in the provider's individual OneDrive folder, shared with them by their Program Manager - Note: - All submitted schedules must contain the complete name of the student and the length of the session - When changes are made to the schedule, an updated schedule must be submitted to the appropriate school administrator and DSI Supervisor immediately